ulises-jeremias/dotfiles/docs/Xfce4.md

 XFCE4 is a versatile and lightweight desktop environment that comes with a set of default configurations.
 In the dotfiles installation, XFCE4 configurations are located at `~/.config/xfce4`.
 These configurations are backed by XFCE4 components, which means that any customization you apply to XFCE4 will be applied globally to all the installed dotfiles.

-Remember to run `chezmoi apply` after making any changes to the configuration files to ensure that the customizations are applied.
+Remember to run `chezmoi apply --source ~/.dotfiles` after making any changes to the configuration files to ensure that the customizations are applied.

 ## Global Configurations